 "Where?" is answered by Island Vulnerability's islands.

-"Who?" is answered by the people mentioned throughout the Island Vulnerability website who have contributed and who continue to contribute to this topic, especially through the cited publications.
+"Who?" is answered by islanders and others working with islands and islanders.
 For more information on this website, please contact Island Vulnerability.

 "How?" is illustrated by Island Vulnerability's projects & ideas.

 The information provided on the Island Vulnerability webpages is not intended to be comprehensive.
 Instead, it is indicative of the vulnerabilities and resiliences which islands experience, how to deal with the challenges, and how to create and pursue opportunities.
 The aim is to use selected examples to highlight and to explain the importance of island peoples, island communities, and island geographies.
 Suggestions, contributions, and corrections are encouraged by contacting Island Vulnerability.

 Silhouette Island, Seychelles.

 What are islands, isolated geographies, and small states?